nb-twy/ParkDirectories/README.md

 The references persist across instances of the terminal and reboots.

 Easily remove a bookmark with `pd -d NAME`.
-Show the list of all parked directories with `pd -l`, and when you want to totally clear house, just type `pd -c` and all of the references will be removed.
+Show the list of all parked directories with `pd -l`, and when you want to totally clean house, just type `pd -c` and all of the references will be removed.

 Park Directories was written for Bash.
 I would like to make it available for _zsh_ and _Mac OS_, as well, but we'll see what time allows.